-At the writing of this article we’re about a month into 2023.
+At the writing of this article we’re about a week into 2025.

 Many of us have made—and let go of—New Year’s resolutions.